BrainhackMTL/psy6983_2021/content/en/modules/python_data_analysis/index.md

 # List +- 4 keywords that best describe your project within [].
 Note that the project summary also involves a number of key words.
 Those are listed on top of the [github repository](https://github.com/PSY6983-2021/project_template), click `manage topics`.
 # Please only lowercase letters
-tags: [bash shell, terminal]
+tags: [Python, data analysis]

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

-summary: "This tutorial aims at introducing students to the use of command line terminal which offers more flexibility than build-in graphical user interfaces.
-We hope to provide students with an understanding of the basic command lines and advantages of working with the bash shell."
+summary: "This tutorial aims at introducing students to the programming langage Python for data analysis.
+By the end of this module, students will be familiar with Python basic syntax and understand why Python serves well the purpose of data analysis."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.